ChandraSekhar123331/IPCP-Prefetcher/README.md

 We achieved a average of 4.76% betterment over the original IPCP for 3 traces (Bellmanford, Components, sssp-5).
 Two of the traces have a worser IPC when compared to org.
 IPCP prefetcher.

+# Pros
+* Robust to streaming IP’s both at L1D and L2C

+* Can automatically set it’s prefetch degree according to the prefetch accuracy

+* Improved L1D accuracy significantly.

+# Cons/ Possible Improvements
+* We've only explored the traces with single-core simulations.
+We need to explore them with multi-core as well

+* Need to counter the decrease in IPC of BellmanFord trace.
+Almost -5% of the -7.14% was because of thrashing protection at L1D.
+That means there is some locality within the streaming IP as well which we in our implementation were not able to leverage

+* Accuracy at L2C is less than 15% right now.
+It can be improved.